BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Alexa/README.md

 Now that you have enabled testing for your skill, you can also test your skill using a physical Echo device or the Alexa app, providing you are logged into the device / app with the same account used to login to the Alexa Developer Console (or an account that you have added as a beta tester for your skill within the console).

+### Incoming Alexa request to Bot Framework activity mapping

+The Alexa service can send your bot a number of different request types.
+You can read about the different request types [in the Alexa developer documentation](https://developer.amazon.com/en-US/docs/alexa/custom-skills/request-types-reference.html).

+Here is how the adapter handles different types.

+* **Intent Requests -> Message Activity**
+Most incoming requests when a user talks to your skill will be sent as an IntentRequest.
+In this case the adapter transforms this into a Bot Framework Message activity.
+Key exceptions here include if a user triggers a built in Amazon intent.
+The only built in intent available in the default configuration described within this document is the AMAZON.StopIntent - if this is receieved then this is converted to an EndOfConversationActivity.
+Any other intent requests receieved, that are not using the default intent described within this article, your bot will receieve an Event Activity, where the type is set to 'IntentRequest' and the incoming request payload set as the value property on the activity.

+* **Launch Request -> ConversationUpdate Activity**
+If a user explicitly launches your skill without any other intent / input (e.g. "Alexa open ***your skill name***"), then your bot will recieve a ConversationUpdate Activity.
+This is mirrors the default functionality on Azure bot Service channels when a user starts a conversation.

+* **SessionEnded Request -> EndOfCOnversation Activity**
+In the case that your bot receieves a SessionEnded request, your bot will recieve an EndOfConversation activity.
+You can use this opportunity to clean up any data related to the conversation / user that you wish, but any outgoing activities you send in response will be ignored by the adapter, due to Alexa not allowing responses to SessionEnded requests.

+* **All other request types -> Event Activity**
+All request types, not explicity mentioned above, will be sent to your bot as an Event activity.
+The name property on the Event activity will be set to the type of the Alexa request, with the value set to the full request payload.

 ### Customising your conversation

 #### Controlling the end of a session